 Introduction

-In the context of population ageing, informal care provision (ie. unpaid care provision by friends or family members) to a frail or dependent adult is becoming increasingly prevalent especially during one’s midlife (Gomez-Leon et al., 2017; Robards et al., 2015), and is increasingly important for the future (Pickard et al., 2007).
+In the context of population ageing, informal care provision (ie. unpaid care provision by friends or family members) to a frail or dependent adult is becoming increasingly prevalent especially during one’s midlife (Robards et al., 2015; Gomez-Leon et al., 2019), and is increasingly important for the future (Pickard et al., 2007).
 Approximately 5.8 million people were providing informal care in England and Wales in 2011, representing approximately one in ten of the total population of England and Wales (White, 2013).
-Many working carers face the challenge of juggling paid work and caregiving (Gomez-Leon et al., 2017).
-Previous studies in the UK and internationally suggest that the provision of care can have a negative impact on the carer’s economic activity and earnings (Carmichael et al., 2008; Stewart, 2013; Van Houtvenet al., 2013).
-Among all carers, those who are aged between 50 and 64 face a higher risk of employment exit, which brings substantial economic costs to both carers and the government (Glendining et al., 2009; Schofield et al., 2019).
+Many working carers face the challenge of juggling paid work and caregiving (Gomez-Leon et al., 2019).
+Previous studies in the UK and internationally suggest that the provision of care can have a negative impact on the carer’s economic activity and earnings (Carmichael et al., 2008; Stewart, 2013; Van Houtven et al., 2013).
+Among all carers, those who are aged between 50 and 64 face a higher risk of employment exit, which brings substantial economic costs to both carers and the government (Glendinning et al., 2009; Schofield et al., 2019).

 Despite the apparent association between caregiving and employment reduction, less is known about the underlying mechanisms that urge midlife carers to reduce or stop their employment altogether, especially from the carers’ own perspective.
-Although some existing studies have explored factors related to changes in carers’ employment patterns (Austen and Ong, 2013; Jacobs, et al., 2017; Schneider et al., 2013; Wildman, 2020), few have combined qualitative and quantitative evidence to provide a comprehensive understanding of the reasons behind carers’ reduction of their economic activity.
+Although some existing studies have explored factors related to changes in carers’ employment patterns (Austen and Ong, 2013; Schneider et al., 2013; Jacobs, et al., 2017; Wildman, 2020), few have combined qualitative and quantitative evidence to provide a comprehensive understanding of the reasons behind carers’ reduction of their economic activity.
 Such investigation is important in order to better recognise challenges that working carers face and support them in staying active in the labour market should they wish.
 This study aims to fill the gap.
 We utilise the National Child Development Study, a cohort study combining quantitative longitudinal data and qualitative in-depth interviews to understand midlife carers’ decision on economic activity reduction.
 Our study contributes to the literature by integrating existing theories which explain employment reduction among informal carers and using a British cohort dataset which combines both quantitative and qualitative evidence, thereby adding new insights to existing theories from the midlife carers’ own perspectives.

 Theorising informal carers’ economic activity reduction